MyPureCloud/mobiledx-samples-android/README.md

-# Overview

-This repository contains sample Android application demonstrating the use of the GC Mobile Messenger SDK.
+## Authenticated messaging repository contains sample Android application demonstrating the use of the GC Mobile Messenger SDK.

-## Getting Started
+###Authenticated messaging
 To get started with these samples, clone this repository to your local machine:

 ```bash